moretrim/victoria2-troubleshooting/README.markdown

   However if one of the installers otherwise reports an error during the installation process, this can be a sign of conflict or corruption.
 How to repair your system in such case is outside the scope of this guide.

+  If you are still seeing the error “The application was unable to start correctly” (code `0xc000007b`) when attempting to launch the game, this most likely means that the 32-bit game executable is wrongly accessing 64-bit rather than 32-bit DLLs.
+You should at least have tried to install the required redistributables—and make sure that you did get the **x86** version of the Visual C++ 2010 Redistributable Package.
+If you have at any point manually handled your system DLLs, how to undo some of your own steps is outside the scope of this guide.

 [directx-redist]: https://www.microsoft.com/en-US/download/details.aspx?id=35
 [visual-redist]:  https://www.microsoft.com/en-us/download/details.aspx?id=26999